crossbario/crossbar-examples/browserremote/README.md

 * reloading the current page
 * navigating to another page

-When navigating to another page which is under your control, you can add the same code and keep control once the connection has been re-establishe on the new page.
+* displaying a page in a second tab

+**Reload** enables you to refresh content which is displayed remotely.

+**Navigating to another page** allows you to chain content, if you can modify all pages to load this control code.

-You can also open another page and load a received URL (requires allowing pop-ups for the domain the controlled page is served from).
+**Displaying a page in a second tab** enables you to sequence arbitrary web pages for display.
+This requires allowing pop-ups for the domain the controlled page is served from.

+These features are just a basic set, and can be easily extended to other control should you need this.
+For example, you could navigate the browser history or even modify page content.